drduh/macOS-Security-and-Privacy-Guide/README.md

 Another important consideration about Web Browser security is Web Extensions.
 Web Extensions greatly increase the attack surface of the Web Browser.
 This is an issue that plagues Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 Luckily, Web Extensions can only access specific browser APIs that are being governed by their manifest.
 That means we can quickly audit their behavior and remove them if they request access to information they shouldn't (why would an Ad blocker require camera access?).
 In the interest of security, it is best to limit your use of Web Extensions.

-[Google Chrome](https://www.google.com/chrome/browser/desktop/) , [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Safari](https://www.apple.com/safari/) are the Web Browsers that are being covered in this guide.
+[Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Safari](https://www.apple.com/safari/), and [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) are covered in this guide.
 Each Web Browser offers certain benefits and drawbacks regarding their security and privacy.
-It is best to make an informed choice before committing to one.
+It is best to make an informed choice and not necessarily commit to only one.

-#### Google Chrome
+#### Chrome

-[Google Chrome](https://www.google.com/chrome/browser/desktop/) is based on the Open Source [Chromium project](https://www.chromium.org/Home) with certain proprietary components.
-The proprietary components are the [following](https://fossbytes.com/difference-google-chrome-vs-chromium-browser/):
+[Google Chrome](https://www.google.com/chrome/) is based on the open source [Chromium project](https://www.chromium.org/Home) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser/):

 * Automatic updates with GoogleSoftwareUpdateDaemon.
 * Usage tracking and crash reporting, which can be disabled through Chrome's settings.
 * Chrome Web Store.
-* Adobe Flash Plugin - Chrome supports a Pepper API version of Adobe Flash which gets updated automatically with Chrome.
+* Adobe Flash Plugin - supports a Pepper API version of Adobe Flash which gets updated automatically with Chrome.
-* Media Codec support.
-Adds support for proprietary codecs.
+* Media Codec support - adds support for proprietary codecs.
 * Chrome [PDF viewer](http://0xdabbad00.com/2013/01/13/most-secure-pdf-viewer-chrome-pdf-viewer/).
 * Non-optional tracking.
 Google Chrome installer includes a randomly generated token.
 The token is sent to Google after the installation completes in order to measure the success rate.
 The RLZ identifier stores information – in the form of encoded strings – like the source of chrome download and installation week.
 It doesn’t include any personal information and it’s used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google’s website doesn’t have the RLZ identifier**.
 The source code to decode the strings is made open by Google.